-The School Counseling Program at Lewis & Clark is competency-based, preparing candidates to deliver comprehensive school counseling programs based on the American School Counseling Association National Standards in the areas of academic, career, and personal/social development.
-Candidates develop close relationships with counselor-practitioners and faculty while learning to promote student, school, and community collaboration through resiliency and asset-based leadership and advocacy.
-As professional leaders, school counselors recognize education as a community endeavor requiring the best collaborative efforts of students, educators, and community members.
+The School Counseling Program at Lewis & Clark is competency-based, preparing candidates to deliver comprehensive school counseling programs based on the American School Counseling Association National Model and the American Counseling Association Advocacy competencies.
+Candidates develop close relationships with counselor-practitioners and core faculty while learning to promote student, school, and community collaboration through social justice work, leadership and advocacy.
+As professional counselors, school counselors recognize education as a community endeavor requiring the best collaborative efforts of students, school-based staff, families, and community members.

 The School Counseling Program continually reviews and improves course offerings to reflect the changing expectations occurring at local, regional, and national levels while maintaining academic and philosophical integrity.

-Programs in school counseling at Lewis & Clark are approved and accredited by the Oregon Teacher Standards and Practices Commission (TSPC) and the National Council for Accreditation of Teacher Education (NCATE).
+Programs in school counseling at Lewis & Clark are approved and accredited by the Oregon Teacher Standards and Practices Commission (TSPC) and the Council for Accreditation of Educator Programs (CAEP)

-Visit campus and speak with program advisors at regularly held information sessions.
+Visit campus or attend a zoom session and speak with program advisors at regularly held information sessions.
 A schedule of upcoming sessions is available on the Admissions website.